 This report is generated by Eurofins EMLab P&K at the request, and for the exclusive use, of the Eurofins EMLab P&K client named in this report.
 Important terms, conditions, and limitations apply.
-The Eurofins EMLab P&K client and all readers of this report are advised to completely read the information, terms, © 2002 - 2010 Eurofins EMLab P&K
+The Eurofins EMLab P&K client and all readers of this report are advised to completely read the information, terms, conditions and limitations of this report. © 2002 - 2010 Eurofins EMLab P&K EMLab P&K, LLC